Monica V. Ogra

 Academic Focus

-As a geographer, I locate my scholarship at the intersections of biodiversity conservation and environmental change, gender issues, and practices of equitable and sustainable development.
+My scholarship lies at the intersections of biodiversity conservation and environmental change, gender issues, and practices of equitable and sustainable development.
 I am particularly interested in how these issues manifest in the borderlands of wildlife protected areas, where people frequently conflict with both one another and with members of other species over questions of space, place, and belonging.
+For over two decades I have maintained a regional focus on India, with my fieldwork emphasizing the experiences of Himalayan communities in Uttarakhand.
+Specific topical interests include participatory approaches to community-based conservation, gender mainstreaming debates, studies of human-wildlife conflict and coexistence, rewilding initiatives, and conservation politics.

 COURSES OFFERED